Sawbridgeworth Cricket Club

 In 1897 the club reverted back to its dark blue colours and original name of Sawbridgeworth Cricket Club, still playing at the northern edge of Pishiobury Park.
 It was in 1897 that Harry Boatman commenced a run of eleven consecutive years as club captain.
 Since that era, the office of club captain has been held more widely, a statement more of the changes in the general environment in which the game is played, than a reflection upon the club and the game of cricket in particular.
 Sawbridgeworth won the West Essex District League Championship in 1900, playing against teams such as Elsenham, Harlow, Stansted and Takeley.
 Other clubs to show on fixture cards at this time were Epping, Hoddesdon, Hockerill and Burnt Mill.

-In 1909 the club moved back to Town Fields and during the Great War the entire Town Fields ground was dug up, with the exception of the cricket square, to enable vegetables to be grown.
+In 1909 Stuart C. Grant took a lease on Hatters Croft (the renamed Roselands) and the adjacent Town Fields ground and he allowed cricket to resume on its old pitch that year up until the Great War.
+During the Great War the entire Town Fields ground was dug up, with the exception of the cricket square, to enable vegetables to be grown.
 After the war, it took a while for the club to get going again and Sawbridgeworth Joinery Works, which fielded two sides, was the only opportunity to play cricket in the town.
-In 1922 Sawbridgeworth Cricket Club was reborn when cricket members characteristically chose a ground beside the Hand and Crown, until a local benefactor, Sir Arthur Cutforth, thought it time that the club return to its rightful place.
-Through a newly formed sports association in 1921, Sir Arthur presented the ground to an alliance of cricket, tennis and bowls sports clubs.
-The cricket club resumed residence at Town Fields in 1924 and has played there ever since.
+Local benefactor Sir Arthur Cutforth bought Hatters Croft in 1921, and that year led a consortium which formed the Sports Association, with the aim of providing a ground and facilities for all the most popular sports in the town.
+The Sports Association consortium bought Town Fields and the adjacent field in 1922 and presented the new 6 acre ground to an alliance of cricket, tennis and bowls sports clubs.
+The new ground was not ready immediately so when in 1922 Sawbridgeworth Cricket Club was reborn the cricket members characteristically chose a temporary ground beside the Hand and Crown.
+The cricket club resumed residence at the expanded Town Fields ground in 1924, and has played there ever since.

 Players gather in front of Sir Walter Lawrence's newly built clubhouse on Saturday May 3rd 1930.
 This match, against Matching Green, was one of Harry Boatman's last.